We thank Kylie Bevan for this beautiful interview. Kylie Bevan helps people relocate and resettle with greater ease, feeling capable and confident.

 You are passionate about health.
 Did you become a coach to assist people in their overall health, or did you chose the health niche after becoming a coach?

 With some health challenges of my own, culminating at age 39, I felt a strong desire to help people navigate their way through the abundant amount of confusing health information available.
 Having found many medical practitioners have their hands too full with sick care to be able to offer health care, I saw a need for an intermediary between the patient and doctor.
 Many months of research led me to the perfect course, and also the job title – Health Coaching, through the Institute of Integrative Nutrition in New York.
-Focussing on everything that ‘feeds’ the body, not just nutrition, meant I graduated knowing that physical activity, relationships, purpose, spirituality, creativity and play are also vital for good health and wellbeing.
+Focusing on everything that ‘feeds’ the body, not just nutrition, meant I graduated knowing that physical activity, relationships, purpose, spirituality, creativity and play are also vital for good health and wellbeing.

 As a health coach I help clients recognise and heal the areas of their life where they are not feeling fulfilled and alive.
 So, yes, I became a coach specifically to assist people with their overall health – and am loving witnessing how effective this approach is, for my clients’ health and for my own.